TCA166/reimagined-adventure/README.md

 Apart from the config reloading itself, a SIGUSR1 signal to the daemon will force an immediate reload.
 By default the daemon logs when it activates, shutdowns gracefully (detects the config is missing), is terminated or crashes due to an error.
 With the verbose flag the individual actions are also logged.
+The daemon also creates a pid file at /var/run/directory-monitor.pid

 ## Config file